jamestiotio/fcs/labs/lab4/README.md

 - Use Python script `present.py` as a template to implement PRESENT block cipher with 80-bit key and 64-bit block length.
 - You need to implement both the encryption and decryption portion.
 - Check your result using Appendix 1 of the above linked paper.
-Note that `present.py` provides those test cases at the end of the ﬁle.
+Note that `present.py` provides those test cases at the end of the file.

 ## Implementing ECB Mode